Robert Armitage Sterndale

 Robert Armitage Sterndale (30 June 1839 – 3 October 1902) was a British naturalist, artist, writer and statesman who worked in British India before becoming governor general of St. Helena.
 His books on animals inspired Rudyard Kipling.

 Early life

-Robert was born in 1839, the fourth son of Margaret Craufuird (1806–1866) and William Handley Sterndale (1791–1866) from Ashford-in-the-Water in Derbyshire, who went to India to become an indigo planter in Tirhoot, Bihar.
+Robert was born on 30 June 1839, the fourth son of Margaret Craufuird (1806–1866) and William Handley Sterndale (1791–1866) from Ashford-in-the-Water in Derbyshire, who went to India to become an indigo planter in Tirhoot, Bihar.
 Robert studied privately before qualifying for the Indian Civil Service (ICS) and going to India in 1856 to work in the finance department.

 One of his brothers Handley Bathurst Sterndale (1829–1878) was an archaeologist who suggested connections between the monuments made by vanished Polynesian civilizations and relics in India, Britain and Central America.
 His sister Agnes married Sir Cecil Beadon in 1860.

 British India

 Sterndale volunteered with local regiments during the Indian Rebellion of 1857 and became a deputy collector in August 1859.
 He later became an assistant settlement officer and then in the finance departments at Nagpur, Calcutta and Punjab.
 He became Accountant General for Bombay in January 1884 and then at Madras in 1887.